GoogleChromeLabs/AutoWebPerf/README.md

 - `constructor(config, apiHelper, options)`:
   - `config`: The config defined in a property with this gatherer's name in the AWP config.
-Some audit tools like WebPageTest or PageSpeedInsight require API keys.
+Some audit tools like WebPageTest or PageSpeedInsights require API keys.
 The API key for the gatherer is located in the `config.apiKey`.
   - `options`: Additional settings like `verbose` and `debug`.

 - `run(test, options)`: